sberg413/Rick-and-Morty/README.md

 A TODO list if more time were to be dedicated to the project is as follows:
 * Implement better error handling for bad network and response error scenarios
 * Replace hardcoded strings with resource strings
-* Implement Room db to cache the api requests
 * Improve the UI with an improved color palette.
 * Implement dark theme
 * Implement additional details with additional click-throughs (episodes, planets, etc.)